bfdes/bfdes.github.io/README.md

 yarn install
 # Installs all dependencies

-yarn build
+yarn build:project
-# Builds the static site generator, and puts it in dist/ssg.js
+# Builds the static site generator, and puts it in ssg.js

-yarn run
+yarn build:site
 # Builds the website itself, and puts it in site/
 ```